 “We must not drift or lie at anchor” — Oliver Wendell Holmes

 Be aware, be thoughtful—it can be tiring, but is always worth it.
 Don’t accept doing things because they’re always done that way, or blindly coasting along without looking at the world.
-When needed, reason back from first principles.
-Especially be deliberate and thoughtful about decisions and their effects.
-This is a meta-principle, insofar as being principled requires deliberate, intentional thinking
+Be thoughtful about decisions and their effects.
+This is a meta-principle, insofar as being principled requires deliberate, intentional thinking.

 “People don’t want to buy a quarter-inch drill” — Theodore Levitt.

 Focus on the important problems you and other people have, be motivated to solve them.
 Avoid defining the importance of a problem by how convenient the solution is.
 Invent with the outcome in mind for the good of others and aim to build useful solutions.

 “A journey of a thousand miles begins with a single step” — Tao Te Ching.